 Telephone: 1 (888) 224-2488

-Conflict System Design is a process for designing or redesigning the system by which a conflict management system the goal is to design and implement a “better” system for dealing with conflict in that environment.
-Agree works with the stakeholders to understan the present system and then applies key design principles to develop a more effective system.
+Conflict System Design is a process for designing or redesigning the system by which a conflict management system goal is to design and implement a “better” system for dealing with conflict in that environment.
+Agree works with the stakeholders to understand the present system and then applies key design principles to develop a more effective system.